Court rejects appeals by 47 Russians against Olympic bans

-The International Olympic Committee had refused to invite the group of Russians, saying it had evidence of alleged doping in Russian sports.
+”That’s it – the story is over,” Russian delegation spokesman Konstantin Vybornov said.

-After two days of hearings, the Court of Arbitration for Sport ruled that the IOC has the right to set its own standards for who is eligible.
+After two days of hearings, the CAS panel ruled that the commissions that evaluated whether Russian applicants were eligible did not act in a ”discriminatory, arbitrary or unfair manner.”

-CAS Secretary General Matthieu Reeb, reading from a statement and declining to take questions, said the IOC process ”could not be described as a sanction but rather as an eligibility decision.”
+CAS Secretary General Matthieu Reeb read from a statement and declined to take questions, saying the IOC process ”could not be described as a sanction but rather as an eligibility decision.”

-”The CAS panel found that the applicants did not demonstrate that the manner in which the two special commissions – the Invitation Review Panel and the Olympic Athlete from Russia Implementation Group – independently evaluated the applicants was carried out in a discriminatory, arbitrary or unfair manner.
-The Panel also concluded that there was no evidence the (commissions) improperly exercised their discretion.”

-The IOC issued a statement saying: ”We welcome this decision which supports the fight against doping and brings clarity for all athletes.”
+The IOC and the World Anti-Doping Agency welcomed the decision.
+The IOC issued a statement saying the decision ”supports the fight against doping and brings clarity for all athletes.”

-A vetting process was designed to exclude Russian athletes from the games if IOC officials weren’t sure they were clean, even if they hadn’t been banned for doping.

-Following that, the IOC invited 168 Russians to participate as ”Olympic Athletes from Russia,” competing in neutral uniforms under the Olympic flag in a decision designed to balance the rights of individual athletes with the need for a strong deterrent to doping.

 Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been hotly anticipated by local fans.